 Best months April–June, September–October June–September May–October

-Pace Moderate — lots of walking on cobblestones Relaxed — beach days with excursions Active — some hiking involved
+Pace Moderate — lots of cobblestone walking Relaxed — beach days with excursions Active — some hiking

 Car needed?
-Strongly recommended Helpful but not required Recommended for flexibility
+Strongly recommended Helpful, not required Recommended

 Best for History lovers, photographers, couples Beach travelers, families, first-timers Hikers, adventurers, off-the-beaten-path seekers